 Find & Apply For Clinical Research Coordinator Jobs In Orange, North Carolina

-Clinical Research Coordinator jobs in Orange, North Carolina involve coordinating and overseeing clinical trials, ensuring compliance with protocols, and collecting data for research studies.
-Responsibilities include recruiting and screening participants, managing study documentation, and collaborating with healthcare professionals.
-These roles require strong organizational skills, attention to detail, and knowledge of medical terminology.
+Clinical Research Coordinator jobs in Orange, North Carolina involve coordinating research studies, managing trial protocols, ensuring regulatory compliance, and recruiting participants.
+Responsibilities include data collection, analysis, and reporting, as well as collaborating with healthcare professionals and research teams.
+These roles require strong organizational skills, attention to detail, and knowledge of clinical research practices.
 Below you can find different Clinical Research Coordinator positions in Orange, North Carolina.

 Jobs in Orange